Shreeja-AirMetro/Github-Notes/collab-external/C2 group.md

 	- Academic Co- chair , governmental/ regulatory  and commercial co-chair
 	- Regulatory people don't like to speak on "record" - speak freely
 	- IT Managers - that can make open sources
+	- EASA budget based  - based on board meeting and allocate the budget - to get things to move

+How to set the date - Jop and Paul  Chair by Morten

 	-